 Unless otherwise agreed, no delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy.

-You may contact DIGITAL PARTNERS NETWORK PLC by email at firstname.lastname@example.org.
+You may contact the Data Protection Officer at DIGITAL PARTNERS NETWORK PLC by email at firstname.lastname@example.org.